-The fully hybrid version of OpenShift -- OpenShift Container Platform -- enables IT admins to implement infrastructure as code, and Red Hat Ansible is available on all versions for automation.
+The fully hybrid version of OpenShift, OpenShift Container Platform, enables IT admins to implement infrastructure as code, and Red Hat Ansible is available on all versions for automation -- via Ansible Operators for OpenShift 4 and integration with Ansible Automation for previous versions.
 Additionally, the platform includes what users say is adequate or better support compared to industry averages or support for the open source distribution -- for every class of Kubernetes tool.
 This scope of capabilities, created by the broad integration of OpenShift with other open source components in the Kubernetes ecosystem, accounts for the platform's greatest strength: its breadth of tools and features.

 Furthermore, Red Hat supplies so many of the container tools related to Kubernetes, users can deploy almost any reasonable combination of open source extensions in a Red Hat distribution, with managed version control and dependencies.
 That's another benefit of using Red Hat, as is the support for Kubernetes console operations.